sarahkaarina/similaritymodels/README.md

 $ devtools::install_github("sarahkaarina/similaritymodels")

-If you don't already have devtools installed, you can use the install.packages() comnan in R:
+If you don't already have devtools installed, you can use the install.packages() command in R:

 $ install.packages("devtools")